by Dr Wesley Turner, Clinical Psychologist at Minds & Hearts

 – Communication skills.

-Providing AS adolescents with a supportive environment for self-identity and gender exploration should afford them the opportunity to slowly explore their identity in a way that minimises any potential risks to their mental and physical health.
-Non-judgementalism, compassion, understanding and education should greatly help AS adolescents develop into healthy adults, irrespective of identity.
+Providing adolescents with ASD a supportive environment for self-identity and gender exploration should afford them the opportunity to slowly explore their identity in a way that minimises any potential risks to their mental and physical health.
+Non-judgementalism, compassion, understanding and education should greatly help adolescents develop into healthy adults, irrespective of identity.

 – One of the things I enjoy most about being a male/female is…